menandmice/micetro_docs/guides/user-manual/console_add_dns_server.rst

 .. meta::
    :description: How to add new DNS server in the Men&Mice Management Console
-   :keywords: New, DNS, server, management console
+   :keywords: DNS, DNS server, DNS management console

 .. _console-new-dns-server: